-YouTube has made changes to its shady “Restricted Mode” after LGBTI-related videos cannot be found in search.
+YouTube changed its shady “Restricted Mode” after complaints LGBTI-related videos cannot be found in search.

-Therefore the LGBTI communities praised YouTube for fixing this unfair filtering.
+LGBTI communities praised YouTube following the fix to the unfair filtering.

-There was a feature that YouTube says can be used by children and families to help screen out content that is not of interest to them.
+YouTube said the feature helped children and families screen out content not of interest to them.

-Queer YouTube stars hit out when harmless content disappeared from the search filters.
+Queer YouTube stars hit out when all-ages content disappeared from the search filters.